Skip to content

 Victory for free speech at the district court

 ADF International supported the defense of both Dr. Päivi Räsänen and Bishop Juhana Pohjola at a district court in Helsinki.
 In a unanimous ruling in March 2022, the court dismissed all charges against them.
 The court found in the ruling that it was “not for the district court to interpret biblical concepts,” and it ordered the prosecution to pay more than 60,000 Euros in legal costs.
-Dr. Räsänen said she was greatly relieved after the district court’s ruling in favor of free speech.
+Dr. Räsänen responded with relief after the district court’s ruling in favor of free speech.

 “I am so grateful the court recognized the threat to free speech and ruled in our favor,” she said.
 “I feel a weight has been lifted off my shoulders after being acquitted.
 Although I am grateful for having had this chance to stand up for freedom of speech, I hope that this ruling will help prevent others from having to go through the same ordeal.”